jonlabelle/install/README.md

 Options:

-  -D   Create the destination directory and set the umask to 022.
+  -D   To create the destination directory.
-  -l   Make symbolic link.
+  -l   To install as a symlink.
   -m   File mode (see CHMOD(1) -> MODES).
 Ignored if used with -l option.
-Default is 755.
 ```

 ## Examples